 Reports are routinely made as a hard copy but can be supplied as an email attachment if required.
 MDU do not provide clinical interpretation of results but clinical advice can be obtained from Prof. Graham Taylor of the National Centre for Human Retrovirology (+44(0)20 3312 1521).

-We aim to issue reports within two weeks of receiving a sample for the proviral load and within four weeks for genotyping and clonal analysis.
+We aim to issue reports within two weeks of receiving a sample for the proviral load and within four weeks for genotyping.
 However, turnaround times may be extended if repeat testing is required.

 - Whole EDTA blood and CSF to arrive (at ambient temperature) at MDU within 24 hours of venesection/lumbar puncture.
 Do not refrigerate or freeze.
 CSF HTLV-1 DNA viral load to be accompanied by EDTA whole blood obtained at the same time point